 Do Not Neglect Your Devices

 How many times have you misplaced your phone, tablet or even laptop?
 While this may be fine when at home and without anyone else around you, it can turn into a bad habit.
 Rather, you need to get into the habit of protecting your devices so that you know where they are, and if you are to leave them somewhere, they need to be locked and inaccessible.
 This is because people could try to hack into your phone so that they have access to sensitive data.
 Of course, this can cause issues for you personally, but if you use your phone for work such as checking emails, etc., it can cause problems there, too.

-Teach your employees to keep their work devices safe and out of sight and reach of others.
+Teach your employees to keep their work devices safe by using VPNs or an android PGP, and to keep them out of sight and reach of others.
 You can have rules in place that if an employee is to leave their desktop, they have to lock their PC so that other people, such as fellow employees or even visitors, cannot gain access to any sensitive data.

 Install Proper Anti-Virus

 All PCs should have anti-virus installed on them so that they are protected from any malicious viruses that could be lingering on websites that employees visit or any links they accidentally click on.
 Of course, there are various other benefits of installing anti-virus software, such as: